Curriculum – Science

 • Children enjoy and are enthusiastic about science.

-• Children are confident to use and explain scientific vocabulary.
+• Children confidently use and explain scientific vocabulary.

-• Children can ask questions about their science learning and reflect on their knowledge.
+• Children ask questions and reflect on their science learning.

-• There is a clear progression of children’s work and teachers’ expectations.
+• Clear progression of children’s work and teacher expectations.

-• Children are becoming increasingly independent in science, and completing pupil lead investigations.
+• Children become increasingly independent in science and complete pupil-led investigations.

-• Children complete pre-assessments (KWL) to ensure any misconceptions of a topic are addressed.
+• Children complete pre-assessments (KWL) to ensure misconceptions are addressed.

-• Children complete post-assessment questions to assess children’s learning.
+• Children complete post-assessment questions to assess their learning progress.

 Medium Term Planning